-The history of Humane AI Pin is coming to an end sooner than expected.
-Heralded as a revolutionary replacement for the smartphone, this artificial intelligence-powered gadget will die out in a few days' time.
-Humane, the start-up behind this ambitious project, was acquired by HP for 116 million dollarsand the product was condemned to a premature end.
+The history of Humane AI Pin is ending sooner than expected.
+Presented as a revolution, a true replacement for the smartphone, this gadget boosted by artificial intelligence will be permanently shut down in a few days.
+Humane, the start-up behind this ambitious project, was acquired by HP for 116 million dollars, thus condemning the product to a premature end.
 How could such a promising project fail so quickly?
-Let's decipher a resounding technological flop.
+Deciphering a resounding technological flop.

 When it was launched in april 2024the Humane AI Pin promised to revolutionize our interaction with AI.
-This small device, attached to the chest like a high-tech badge, was to replace the smartphone by relying on voice commands and a laser projecting information into the palm of the hand.
-With a price from 699 dollarswith a monthly subscription to 24 dollarsThe device offered advanced features such as real-time translation, question answering and even call and message management.
+This small device, attached to the chest like a high-tech badge, was supposed to replace the smartphone by relying on voice commands and a laser projecting information into the palm of the hand.
+With a price from 699 dollars, accompanied by a monthly subscription to 24 dollars, the device offered advanced features like real-time translation, question answering, and even call and message management.

-But it wasn't long before the first users were disappointed.
-On-board AI was slow, inaccurate and limited.
+But very quickly, the first users became disillusioned.
+The onboard AI was slow, inaccurate, and limited.
 What the Humane AI Pin a simple smartphone could do it better and faster.
-The trade press and testers alike were quick to point out the product's many shortcomings.
-Even Marques Brownlee, an influential high-tech critic, called it the "worst product I've ever tested"..
+The trade press, as well as testers, were quick to point out the product's many flaws.
+Even influential high-tech critic Marques Brownlee called it "worst product I have ever tested".

-Visit February 18, 2025Humane announces its acquisition by HP and immediate halt to sales.
+Visit February 18, 2025Humane announces its acquisition by HP and the immediate cessation of sales.
 But the most brutal news is this: from February 28, 2025all AI Pin still in circulation will cease to operate.
-Servers will be shut down, condemning the device to total obsolescence.
-More access to services online, no more updates, no more support.
-From now on, the only possible use of the device will be to display its own battery level.
+The servers will be shut down, condemning the device to total obsolescence.
+No more access to online services, no more updates, no more support.
+From this date, the only possible use of the device will be to display its own battery level.

 Those who bought it after November 15, 2024 will be entitled to a full refund.
 The others?
 Too bad.
-An announcement that's not going down well with first-time buyers, who end up with a luxury gadget. unusable.
+An announcement that doesn't go down well with first-time buyers who end up with a luxury gadget. unusable.

 A lesson for the tech industry: AI isn't everything

-The flop of the Humane AI Pin can be explained by several factors:
+The flop of the Humane AI Pin is explained by several factors:

 1. An exorbitant price for a limited product